caleidon/caleidon/README.md

 - ⚡ Fun fact **- the inside of your body is pitch black**

-Vast experience in all areas of computer science, ranging from high-level languages such as C#/.NET, Java, TS/JS and Python to lower-level languages such as Rust.
+Vast experience in all areas of computer science, ranging from high-level languages such as C#/.NET, Java, TS/JS, and Python to lower-level languages such as Rust.
 Proficient in front-end technologies and frameworks such as HTML, CSS, Tailwind, React, and Svelte, among many others.
+Working on a procedurally generated colony simulator in Unity.

 Love to spread a cheerful atmosphere.
-I believe that there is no such thing as a problem too difficult to solve with the proper teamwork and that the function of good software is to make the complex appear simple.
+There is no such thing as a problem too difficult to solve with proper teamwork and the function of good software is to make the complex appear simple.

 ---
 ## 🔮 Languages and tools I use to create magic: